Towards the Usage of Window Counting Constraints in the Synthesis of Reactive Systems to Reduce State Space Explosion: Games with Counting Constraints

-A game $G = (A, \text{Win})$ consists of a game graph $A$ and a winning condition \text{Win} like a reachability, safety, Büch, co-Büchi or parity condition.
-The winning condition consist of a set of (infinite) sequences of states of $G$. $\E$ wins if it has a strategy that guarantees to only plays in \text{Win}.
+A game $G = (A, \text{Win})$ consists of a game graph $A$ and a winning condition \text{Win} like a reachability, safety, Büchi, co-Büchi or parity condition.
+The winning condition consist of a set of (infinite) sequences of states of $G$. $\E$ wins if it has a strategy $\varphi$ that guarantees $O(A, \varphi) \subseteq \text{Win}$.
 The environment, on the other hand, wins if a play not in \text{Win} is played.
-Hence, each play of a two-player safety game always has exactly one winner and one loser.
-Games with this property are called zero sum games.
+Hence, each play of such a two-player game with $\omega$-regular winning condition always has exactly one winner and one loser.
+Games with this property are called zero sum games. \\ In this article, safety games are used in all examples.
+Note that the presented approach is applicable to other winning conditions like the ones below.
+Required winning condition-specific modifications are described in the explanation of the approach (Section~\ref{sec:iteratedSynthesis}).

+\begin{defi}[Winning conditions] Let $A$ be a game graph with states $S$ and $R \subseteq S$.
+For a play $\pi$ on $A$ denote the set of states of $A$ that are visited at least once in $\pi$ with $Occ(\pi)$ and the set of states that are visited infinitely often in $\pi$ as $Inf(\pi)$. $G=(A, \text{Win})$ becomes a game with any of the following winning conditions: